MrDetonia/gopherbroke/README.md

 ## Running
 Simply run the executable with root permissions, and the server will listen on port 70 by default.

+Without root permissions, the server will be unable to chroot into the given directory.
+By default, this directory is /var/gopher.
+Be sure that the user running the server has read permissions for the given directory.

 gopherbroke accepts the following arguments:
+- `-d <dir>` which directory to use as the server root (default: /var/gopher)
 - `-p <port>` what port to listen on (default: 70)